Audio Brevity - the technical bits of the stack

 Without diving too deeply into Laravel (I’ll save that for another post), I’ll just say that Laravel checked all the boxes for me.
 I talked it over with a buddy who validated that I wasn’t crazy (thanks, Alex), and decided two weeks ago to toss the old codebase and start afresh with Laravel.

 I think Pocketbase is great and I think the biggest challenge I had was debugging the inner workings when I had the memory issues.
 I’m bullish on what it can do especially for its DX - it’s so easy.
 I plan to eye it for future projects.
-It even says not to user it for production critical apps.
+It even says not to use it for production critical apps.

 …and Laravel - I’m somewhat bummed I ever left.
 Immediately I was reminded of how much I enjoyed working with it.
 The docs are great, the community responds super well and there’s a tonne of great community content.